2 MATERIAL ACCOUNTING POLICIES

 A financial asset which does not meet the amortized cost or FVTOCI criteria is measured as FVTPL.
 Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any gains or losses on re-measurement recognized in statement of profit or loss.
 The gain or loss on disposal and interest income earned on FVTPL is recognized.

-(iv) Impairment of financial assets
+(iv) Impairment of Financial Assets

 The Company assesses at each date of balance sheet whether a financial asset or a Company of financial assets is impaired.
 Ind AS 109 requires expected credit losses to be measured through a loss allowance.

-In determining the allowances for doubtful trade receivables, the Company has used a practical expedient by computing the expected credit loss allowance for trade receivables based on a provision matrix.
+I n determining the allowances for doubtful trade receivables, the Company has used a practical expedient by computing the expected credit loss allowance for trade receivables based on a provision matrix.
 The provision matrix takes into account historical credit loss experience and is adjusted for forward looking information.
 The expected credit loss allowance is based on the ageing of the receivables that are due and rates used in the provision matrix.
-The application of simplified approach does not require the Company to track changes in credit risk.
-Rather, it recognises impairment toss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.
+The

 For all other financial assets, expected credit losses are measured at an amount equal to the 12-month expected credit losses on a forward looking basis.
-However, if the credit risk on the financial instruments has increased significantly since the initial recognition, then the Company
+However, if the credit risk on the financial instruments has increased significantly since the initial recognition, then the Company measures lifetime ECL.

-The amount of ECL (or reversal) that is required to adjust the loss allowance at the reporting date is recognised as an impairment gain/loss under " Other Expenses ” in the Standalone Statement of Profit and Loss.
+The amount of ECL (or reversal) that is required to adjust the loss allowance at the reporting date is recognized as an impairment gain/loss under “ Other Expenses ” in the Standalone Statement of Profit and Loss.

-(v) Derecognition of financial assets
+(v) Derecognition of Financial Assets

-The Company derecognises a financial asset when
+The Company derecognizes a financial asset when

 - the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under IND AS 109.